 I made a huge pot of vegetable soup and the bottom scorched.
 I removed the soup, cleaned the pot and put the soup back in, but it tastes like burnt soup.
 How do I get rid of that taste?

-By April from Connersville, IN
+By april smallwood from Connersville, IN

 I was making split pea soup.
 The flame must have been a bit too high and bottom of pot got scorched.
 Soup smelled and tasted burnt.
 I used the cinnamon solution and it took away the burnt smell and taste.
 You need to keep adding it until soup tastes normal.
 Thank you!